 Welcome!

-Chicago Counseling Collective (CCC) is a group psychotherapy practice founded by Dr. Heather Frank in 2019.
-At CCC, our staff values connection as we aim to connect our clients, colleagues and the greater community by providing inclusive and accessible individual, couples and group psychotherapy.
-CCC continues to grow in many ways through building our team of dedicated therapists and postdoctoral fellows whom align with CCC's values and mission.
+Chicago Counseling Collective (CCC) is an interdisciplinary group psychotherapy practice founded in 2019.
+At CCC, our staff unite around our core values: Community, Collaboration and Connection.
+We aim to foster connection with our clients, colleagues and the greater community by providing inclusive and accessible individual, couples and group psychotherapy.
+CCC continues to grow in many ways through building our team of dedicated therapists, pre licensed therapists and postdoctoral fellows whom align with CCC's values and mission.
+We also are currently offering secure and HIPAA compliant teleservices.
 I invite you to learn more about CCC and our experienced and compassionate staff.
-If what CCC represents appeals to you, please do not hesitate to reach out to us.
+If you would like to be connected with one of our staff therapists please do not hesitate to reach out.

 Dr. Heather Frank